Priorities

 • Implementing evidence-based solutions that improve outcomes for individuals and the community.
 Despite significant work made to address this issue, the number of people experiencing homelessness has increased since 2006 and rose 23% from 2023 to 2024.

-Olympia must lead with empathy and action—not just words.
+Olympia must lead with empathy and action, not just words.

-I believe we can build an Olympia that is safe, compassionate, and economically resilient—if we work together and bring more people to the table.
+I believe we can build an Olympia that is safe, compassionate, and economically resilient.
+If we work together and bring more people to the table.
 Let’s get to work.